threefoldtech/info_grid/src/documentation/farmers/3node_building/minting_receipts.md

 The ThreeFold Alpha minting tool will present the following information for each minting receipt hash:

-- Node Info
+- Node Info: This contains the basic information in relation to your node.
   - Node ID
   - Farm Name and ID
   - Measured Uptime
-- Node Resources
+- Node Resources: these resources are related to the clout units.
+Read more about cloud units [here](../../../knowledge_base/cloud/cloudunits.md).
   - CU
   - SU
   - NU